ravims1981/googleTranslateParaphraser/README.md

 This is indeed something you cna list on rapidapi.
 Just run the script and enter yourrapidapi secret and install an ssl on the server.

-run the app with
+run the app with :

-gunicorn -w 17 main:app --worker-class uvicorn.workers.UvicornWorker
+`gunicorn -w 17 main:app --worker-class uvicorn.workers.UvicornWorker
+`

 requirements:
 google-cloud-translate